 - Get multiple free estimates.
 Ask for estimates from several different handymen or electricians to get a cost estimate specific to your area.
 Make sure the estimates are specific and detail specific project costs.
-To get started, download the Thumbtack Android or iPhone app and submit a cost estimate request.

-If you're ready to increase the air flow in your home with a new ceiling fan, don't mess with the electrical wiring yourself.
+If you're ready to increase the airflow in your home with a new ceiling fan, don't mess with the electrical wiring yourself.
 Instead, find an experienced ceiling fan installer in your zip code on Thumbtack.